Ebazhanov/linkedin-skill-assessments-quizzes/after-effects/after-effects-quiz.md

 - [ ] Set an output file name and location from the Output To menu.
 - [ ] Adjust the composition settings.

-#### Q25.
-What type of light never casts a shadow in a 3D scene?

-- [ ] Parallel
-- [ ] Ambient
-- [ ] Point
-- [ ] Spot

-#### Q26.
-Where do you change the shutter angle for the motion blur in a composition?

-- [ ] on the Basic tab of the Composition Settings dialog box
-- [ ] on the Advanced tab of the Composition Settings dialog box
-- [ ] on the 3D Renderer tab of the Composition Settings dialog box
-- [ ] in the File > Project Settings dialog box